JannekGundlach/PROVER-M/README.md

 Two options are provided for running PROVER-M:

 **Option A**: This option is designed for users that want to apply PROVER-M without any adaptions to the source code.
-A stand-alone *PROVER.exe* file for Windows is provided that installs PROVER-M, including all necessary files for running PROVER-M. By double-clicking on *PROVER.exe* and following the installation instructions, the model is installed.
+A stand-alone *PROVER.exe* file for Windows is provided that installs PROVER-M, including all necessary files for running the model.
+By double-clicking on *PROVER.exe* and following the installation instructions, the model is installed.
 After installation, the user can call PROVER-M by executing the installed program from your system.
 Input for simulating disposals may be inserted in the graphical user interface (GUI).

 **Option B**: This option is designed for users that want to use the PROVER-M source code and possibly adapt or expand parts thereof.
 Here, no further installation is needed, but having MATLAB installed is a prerequisite.
 All scripts necessary to run PROVER-M are located in the *scr* directory.
 If the GUI shall be used to provide input, the user needs to execute the *PROVER_M.mlapp* file to open the GUI in MATLAB.
 All other scripts can simply be opened and edited in the MATLAB editor.
 A list and short description of the scripts can be found below.